Back to all posts

 January 11, 2021

 Although Susan, Bill and Chris all invest $5,000 annually, they each end up with vastly different amounts at age 65.
 This chart proves that time is everything when it comes to saving.
-Notice Susan, Bill and Chris invest for 10-, 30-, and 40-year spans, respectively.
+Notice Susan, Bill and Chris invest for 10, 30, and 40-year spans, respectively.

 Chris experiences the greatest return (dark blue line), then Susan (dotted black line), while Bill faces the lowest return (light blue line).
 Susan and Chris experience the same growth rate from age 25-35 (shown by the dark blue line).

 However, Susan’s investment begins to grow at a slower rate than Chris’ investment (hence the flattening of the dotted curve) because she stops making additional investments at age 35.
-Susan ends up with ~$600,000 at age 65, which is a great return on her $50,000 investment made earlier in her life.
-Chris continues investing $5,000 annually through age 65, and his impressive return of nearly $1,200,000 shows for it.
-Had Susan known she could have wound up with $1,200,000 like Chris, she probably would have continued investing.
-Bill waited until age 35 to begin investing and did so until age 65.
-Unfortunately, he wound up with ~$500,000 at age 65 after investing $150,000 over a 30-year span.
-This number contrasts with Chris’ return even though the only difference in their investments is that Bill began investing at age 35 and Chris started at age 25.
+Susan ends up with about $600,000 at age 65, which is a great return on her $50,000 investment made earlier in her life.
+Chris continues investing $5,000 annually through age 65, and an impressive return of nearly $1,200,000 is the result.
+Had Susan known she could have reached retirement with $1,200,000 like Chris, she probably would have continued investing.

-In application to Susan, Bill, and Chris; the two who invested at a younger age earned more in the long run because their money compounded over longer periods of time.
+In application to Susan, Bill, and Chris, the two who invested at a younger age earned more in the long run because their money compounded over longer periods of time.